ngk09/URL-SHORTNER/README.md

-# ✨ VV URL Shortner – Smart, Fast & Powerful Link Management
+# ✨ SWIFTLINK VV URL Shortner – Smart, Fast & Powerful Link Management

 VV URL Shortner is a **modern Supabase-powered platform** to **shorten, track, and manage your links** effortlessly.
 Designed with a **beautiful, responsive UI**, it ensures **every click counts**.